JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 #### Join the community and get help {initial-collapse-state="collapsed"}

-You can join the official [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up).
-There, you can find channels for `#ktor`, `#javascript`, and more available, as well as a helpful community that supports each other for Kotlin related problems.
+You can join the official Kotlin Slack channels, [#ktor](https://slack-chats.kotlinlang.org/c/ktor), [#javascript](https://slack-chats.kotlinlang.org/c/javascript), and others to get help with Kotlin related problems from the community.

 #### Learn more about Kotlin/JS {initial-collapse-state="collapsed"}